alexisali95/osticket.prereqs/README.md

 ![22  complete installation](https://github.com/user-attachments/assets/4d11ec76-fec9-4ba3-baee-e90d51acf6ae)
 ![23  complete installation](https://github.com/user-attachments/assets/7734894c-9d54-467f-966f-99f94bcee053)

-Go back to the web browser > complete basic installation Download HeidiSQL > create a new section > give a password > Open On the left column under “Unnamed”, select Create New > Database > name “osTicket” > ok Fill in the Database Setting with the same into > Install Now
+> Go back to the web browser > complete basic installation Download HeidiSQL > create a new section > give a password > Open On the left column under “Unnamed”, select Create New > Database > name “osTicket” > ok Fill in the Database Setting with the same into > Install Now

+Congratulations!
+We have officially installed the osTicketing system successfully :)